formkit/docs-content/essentials/architecture.md

 ---
-title: Core
+title: Architecture
-description: FormKit Core is a zero-dependency package that is responsible for nearly all of FormKit's low-level critical functions.
+description: A zero-dependency package that is responsible for nearly all of FormKit's low-level critical functions.
 ---

-# Core
+# Architecture

 <page-toc></page-toc>

+## Introduction

 At the heart of the FormKit framework is `@formkit/core`.
 This zero-dependency package is responsible for nearly all of FormKit's low-level critical functions, such as: